 Properties – Encapsulation of Fields

-The main objective of the properties is to ensure the encapsulation of the state of the class in which they are declared, i.e. to protect the class from falling into invalid state.
+The main objective of the properties is to ensure the encapsulation of the state of the class, i.e. to protect the class from falling into invalid state.

-Encapsulation is hiding of the physical representation of data in one class so that if we subsequently change this presentation, it will not reflect on other classes, which use this class.
+Encapsulation is hiding of the physical representation of data in a class, so that if we subsequently change this representation, it will not reflect on other classes, which use the class.

-Though the C# syntax this is done by declaring the fields (physical presentation of data) with possibly the most limited level of visibility (mostly with the modifier private) and declaring that access to these fields (reading and modifying) is to take place only through special accessor methods.
+Through the C# syntax, this is done by declaring the fields (physical presentation of data) with the most limited level of visibility possible (generally with the modifier private) and making sure that access to these fields (reading and modifying) is possible only through special accessor methods.

 Example of Encapsulation

-To illustrate what the encapsulation, which provides properties to a class, is and what the properties themselves represent, we shall consider an example.
+To illustrate what encapsulation is and what the provided properties themselves represent, we consider an example.

-Let’s have a class, which represents a point from the 2D space with properties representing the coordinates {x, y}.
-Here is how it would look like if we declare each of the coordinates as a field:
+Let’s have a class which defines a point in 2D space with properties representing the coordinates {x, y}.
+Here is how it would look if we declare each of the coordinates as a field: